Roll over image to zoom in

 find a forever home & counting

-COMPOSITION: Meat and animal derivatives (chicken 22%), vegetable protein extracts, derivatives of vegetable origin, cereals, fish and fish derivatives, various sugars, eggs and egg derivatives, minerals, oils and fats, milk and milk derivatives, molluscs and crustaceans.
-Urine alkalising substances : Potassium citrate (1 g/kg), potassium chloride (0.6 g/kg), L-cysteine (0.3 g/kg).
+COMPOSITION: Meat and animal derivatives (chicken 10%), vegetable protein extracts, cereals, derivatives of vegetable origin, vegetables (1.2%), oils and fats, minerals.
+Urine alkalising substances : Potassium citrate (0.6 g/kg).

 Adult maintenance Mixed Feeding Guide